-When Employees provide their own non-production vehicle to and from locations outside the Home/Production Zone, the Company shall pay each Employee using their own vehicle \$0.50 for each kilometer driven from/to the edge of the zone.
-Mileage shall be predetermined by the Production Manager or designated Company representative in consultation with the Union and Transportation Coordinator
+When Employees provide their own non-production vehicle to and from locations outside the Home/Production Zone, the Company shall pay each Employee using their own vehicle fifty-eight cents (\$0.58) for each kilometer driven from/to the edge of the zone.
+Mileage shall be predetermined by the Production Manager or designated Company representative in consultation with the Union and Transportation Coordinator.